Antique Bone China - A-Z Guide

 Like almost everything about this company their HQ is cool – being housed in a former Benedictine monastery (since 1809).
 A possible explanation of the ‘coolness’ is the fact that the 8th generation of the firm still run the business.
 You just have to look at the Audun Chasse range in the picture – it can be mixed and matched with any of the other Audun patterns.

 If you think I’m trying to sell you something, I’m not.
 I have just admired from afar this company’s ranges for many years.
-The marketing director of this company recently wrote an article on why The Wedgwood Group have lost big money 2 years running – it makes interesting reading!
+The marketing director of this company recently wrote an article on why the Wedgwood Group went into administration – it makes interesting reading.

-Not all submission get chosen for publication.
-You have to add some value to the site.
+Please try to add value to the site with your contribution.
 Read below to find out what is required...

 NOTE: